-Paul Manafort Could Still Serve Time If Donald Trump Pardons Him Thanks To New York Lawsuit
+Paul Manafort Could Still Serve Time If Donald Trump Pardons Him, Thanks To New York Lawsuit

-The New York District Attorney Cy Vance is preparing criminal charges against Donald Trump’s former 2016 campaign chairman Paul Manafort to ensure that he will serve time if the president pardons him for his federal crimes.
+The New York District Attorney Cy Vance is preparing criminal charges against Donald Trump’s former 2016 campaign chairman, Paul Manafort, to ensure that he will serve time if the president pardons him for his federal crimes.
 The move is, according to Bloomberg, a sort of “insurance policy” that could see Manafort punished even if the president exercises his pardon power.

-Manafort faces sentencing on March 8 for eight felony counts that include tax fraud and bank fraud in connection to Robert Mueller’s Russia investigation.
-He is facing up to 25 years in prison, which, for 69-year-old, could effectively be a life sentence.
+Manafort faces sentencing on March 8 for eight felony counts that include tax fraud and bank fraud.
+He is facing up to 25 years in prison, which, for a 69-year-old, could effectively be a life sentence.

 But the president has the authority to pardon people convicted of federal crimes, and many expect Trump to offer Manafort such a pardon.
 Trump has said that he is leaving the door open for a pardon for his former campaign manager.